osumontreal/OLS-2/README.md

 ### The problem we are trying to solve.

 Within our Canadian and Quebec scientific community we notice several of the common themes that bring scientists to open science.
 And, despite several governmental and institutional ‘open science roadmaps’ here in Canada and Quebec, there is no clear pathway to understand why, nor how to do, ‘open science’.
-This is epecially relevant, and noticeable at the level of the individual – whether beginner researcher, established PI, or even administrator.
+This especially true at the level of the individual, whether beginner researcher, established PI, or administrator.

-There is a broad spectrum of what is, and how to do, open science (which – quite frankly – can be overwhelming for anyone in the academic community).
-Additionally, the absence of clear guidelines, tools, and workshops is particularily startling among the french-speaking research communities.
-Indeed, there is very little french-speaking open science awareness, nor content.
+There is a broad spectrum of what is, and how to do, open science (which, quite frankly, can be overwhelming for anyone in the academic community).
+Additionally, the absence of clear guidelines, tools, and workshops is evident among the french-speaking research communities.
+Indeed, there is very little french-speaking open science awareness.

-This project will therefore address two significan issue for researchers and students trying to do _science in the open_.
+This project will therefore address two main actual constraints to researchers and students adopting 'science in the open'.

 First, create an accessible and structured web platform providing guidance with open science content and concrete resources for the scientific community.

 Secondly, achieving this by building an inclusive and global community by lowering the existing barrier of accessibility by making open and reproducible-related knowledge accessible in other languages than English.
 As this project will begin from within the scientific community of the University of Montreal, our initial efforts will be put focused on creating french content.